gugutab/TvOverlay/README.md

 <img src="https://github.com/gugutab/TvOverlay/blob/main/images/playstore_remote.png?raw=true" width="300" /></a>
 </p>

-<h4 align="center">Elevate your Android TV experience with TVOverlay – the ultimate app that turns your TV into an information hub like never before.
-Whether you're a casual viewer or a tech enthusiast, TVOverlay enhances your TV content by overlaying essential information and giving you complete control over its appearance.</h4>
+<span><p align="center">Elevate your Android TV experience with TVOverlay – the ultimate app that turns your TV into an information hub like never before.
+Whether you're a casual viewer or a tech enthusiast, TVOverlay enhances your TV content by overlaying essential information and giving you complete control over its appearance.</p></span>

 <p align="center">
   <a href="#key-features">Key Features</a> •